top of page

 How Runners From Flat Areas Can Prepare for Hilly Races

 There’s no denying that training on similar terrain is an advantage.
 Feeling how the gradient bites and learning to pace those climbs is incredibly valuable.
-But runners without access to hills can - and do - perform brilliantly when they train smart.
+However, runners without access to hills can - and do - perform brilliantly when they train smart.
 With the right approach to strength, conditioning, and alternative sessions, you can develop mountain-ready legs on flat ground.
+Here’s how.

 Strength & Conditioning: The Foundation for Hills